MrGallo/Python-Exercise-Management/exercises/codingbat/list-2/big-diff.md

 ```

-Given an list length `1` or more of ints, return the difference between the largest and smallest values in the list. *Note: In the spirit of practice, do not use the built-in `min()` and `max()` functions use a loop to discover the largest and smallest values*.
+Given a list length `1` or more of ints, return the difference between the largest and smallest values in the list. *Note: In the spirit of practice, do not use the built-in `min()` and `max()` functions use a loop to discover the largest and smallest values*.

 ```
 big_diff([10, 3, 5, 6]) -> 7